 Academy of Art University has been on the virtual reality front lines since 2016, when the Schools of Communications & Media Technologies and Motion Pictures & Television hosted their first-ever VR Summit.

-From Spring 2017 to Spring 2018, Academy of Art University students from various departments including School of Game Development, Schools of Animation & Visual Effects, School of Illustration, Music Production & Sound Design for Visual Media, and Web Design & New Media collaborated to create an Oculus virtual reality experience for the Norman Rockwell Museum touring exhibit, “Enduring Ideals: Rockwell, Roosevelt and the Four Freedoms”, which is currently on tour around the United State and returning to Stockbridge in September of 2020.
+From Spring 2017 to Spring 2018, Academy of Art University students from various departments including School of Game Development, Schools of Animation & Visual Effects, School of Illustration, Music Production & Sound Design for Visual Media, and Interaction & UI/UX Design collaborated to create an Oculus virtual reality experience for the Norman Rockwell Museum touring exhibit, “Enduring Ideals: Rockwell, Roosevelt and the Four Freedoms”, which is currently on tour around the United State and returning to Stockbridge in September of 2020.

 Saturday at 3:00 pm (PDT) in Los Angeles, 7:00 pm (PDT) in San Francisco/ Bay Area:

 Established in 1929, Academy of Art University is one of the largest private accredited art and design schools in the nation.
 Located in San Francisco, the epicenter of culture and technology, Academy of Art University offers more than 135 accredited degree programs spanning 40 areas of study, including entertainment arts, advertising, fashion, architecture, game development, music, communication, photography and more.
 For more information, please visit https://www.academyart.edu.